SajidaliA/Jetpack_Compose_Image_Load_Without_Lib/README.md

 8. Room database for local disk cache
 9. LRU cache for memory cache
 10. Retrofit for API call

+- After installing the app only the first time internet is required to get images from the server.
+- Later the App can load images from the cache if no internet is available.
+- When the internet is available it will update the caches

 ## Detail descriptions